-There are suitable flights to choose, acceptable staying venues to decide, respectable travel agencies to select, it's a long-winded struggle.
+There are suitable flights to choose from, desirable staying venues to decide, respectable travel agencies to select, it's a long-winded struggle.
 The solution offered for this is … well, the technology of course!

 Over the past several years, technology has been making headway in revolutionizing businesses as well as industries, completely overturning the way they are operated.
 The travel industry is definitely no exception to this revolution, rather it remains one of the leading few industries that has adopted technology-based advancements.

 Technologies like Artificial Intelligence, Augmented reality (AR), as well as Virtual Reality (VR), are some of the dominant contributors playing a part in revolutionizing the industry.
 For example, the employment of machine learning, as well as virtual assistants, is allowing travel experiences to become more automated, customized as well as cost-effective according to the preferences of the tourist.

 Chatbots and Virtual Assistants are also aiding in boosting customer experience.
 AR and VR are being employed to prompt travelers by allowing them to navigate to exotic destinations and determine the details by themselves.
 Yet one technology that plays a crucial hand in advancing this industry is the Internet of Things (IoT).